NEW

 were two concentric hollow sleeves moving vertically up and down with a piston

 inside.
-The nickname for the car was the " Silent Knight ", because of its very its
+The nickname for the car was the " Silent Knight ", because of its very

 quiet operation.

-I was delighted to learn years later that before and during WW II the Bristol
+I was delighted to learn, years later, that before and during WW II the Bristol

 Engine Company in England built a series of remarkable sleeve valve radial